Maryland Institute College of Art is on a 16-acre campus in the urban setting of Baltimore, Maryland, not far from Washington and DC.

-Maryland Institute College of Art has a thriving Haunted House.
-In fact, more students participate in Haunted House than any other on-campus activity.
+Maryland Institute College of Art has the Haunted House.
+In fact, more students participate in the Haunted House than any other on-campus activity.

 Other popular student organizations at Maryland Institute College of Art include Urban Gaming Club, Oy!, Korean International Student Association and MICA Design League.

-Maryland Institute College of Art students' favorite campus traditions are Halloween Party, Fashion Show and Last Blast.
+Maryland Institute College of Art students' favorite campus events are Halloween Party, Fashion Show and Last Blast.

 The majority of Maryland Institute College of Art students live on campus.
-In 2021, 88% of undergrads at Maryland Institute College of Art lived in some kind of on-campus housing and 12% of students lived off-campus or commuted to Maryland Institute College of Art.
-There are 997 spots available in on-campus housing for all 0 undergraduates.
-In the 2020-21 school year, 922 students chose to live in campus housing.
+In 2022, 88% of undergrads at Maryland Institute College of Art lived in some kind of on-campus housing and 12% of students lived off-campus or commuted to Maryland Institute College of Art.
+There are 997 spots available in on-campus housing for all 1,331 undergraduates.
+In the 2021-2022 school year, 922 students chose to live on-campus.
 On the weekends, about 88% students stay on-campus.
 First year students are allowed to park a car on campus.

 Maryland Institute College of Art offers coed housing and housing for students with disabilities.